The-Balance-FFXIV/balance-static/content/jobs/tanks/dark-knight/basic-guide.md

 ## Mitigation

 Cycle through your mitigation on trash pulls (they hurt more than bosses).
 Rather than using it all at once, keeping something up at all times can help your healer keep you alive more easily.
-More powerful mitigation cooldowns like Rampart, Shadow Wall, and Arm’s Length can be paired with weaker ones like Reprisal.
+More powerful mitigation cooldowns like Rampart, Shadow Wall, and Arm’s Length can be paired with weaker ones like Reprisal or Oblation.
 The Blackest Night is one of your most powerful mitigation tools and can be used liberally (at least once per mob pack) once unlocked.

 With a skilled healer, Living Dead can be one of your most powerful dungeon mitigations.
 With a bad one (or a Scholar), try to stay away from relying on Living Dead and prefer using The Blackest Night and other mitigations.
 A panicked healer might heal your Walking Dead buff away immediately, rendering it useless.